HolyBlackCat/rcoro/README.md

 The type is deduced automatically.
 The type must be the same in every `RC_YIELD` and `return`, otherwise you get a compilation error.

+`return`, with or without a value, finishes the coroutine.

 Coroutines always returns by value.

 Coroutines have `.begin()` and `.end()`, making them usable in `for` loops: